jfrog/JFrog-Cloud-Installers/CloudFormation/README.md

 ### Note:
 1. This template only supports Artifactory version 5.8.x and above.
 2. Turn off daily backups.
 Read the [Documentation](https://www.jfrog.com/confluence/display/RTF/Managing+Backups).
-3. Use an SSL Certificate with a valid wild card to you Artifactory as a Docker registry using the  subdomain method.
+3. Use an SSL Certificate with a valid wild card to use Artifactory as a Docker registry using the  subdomain method.

 ### Steps to setup Artifactory as a secure Docker Registry
 Prerequisite: